RaistlinDai/Ftd/com.challenge/doc/HowToStart.md

-# Background
-As the song says, "you've got to play the hand you're dealt", and in this case your hand is to implement something to help us manage our food truck habit.
-Our team loves to eat.
-They are also a team that loves variety, so they also like to discover new places to eat.
-In fact, we have a particular affection for food trucks.
-One of the great things about Food Trucks in San Francisco is that the city releases a list of them as open data.
-Your assignment is to make it possible for our teams to do something interesting with this food trucks data.
-As the first step in the Long March, we start by obtaining a certain type of facility ~

 # How to run the project in Eclipse
 1. Create a new workspace, improt the project "com.challenge" as an existing Maven project
 2. Make sure the project runs in JDK1.8 environment